tytydraco/yessleep/out/We_were_stationed_at_OP_Rock_Something_else_was_there_with_us.md

 I don’t know what was worse: the Taliban outside, or the things inside the mountain with us.

 But I do know one thing: OP Rock was never ours.
 It belonged to the dead.
 And maybe… it still does.

+Thank you for following along.
+This was Part 1 of my experience.
+Part 2 continues the story here: [https://youtu.be/tuh1xaVhcrk](https://youtu.be/tuh1xaVhcrk)